-To maintain stable temperatures at the Earth’s surface the incoming energy from the sun must be balanced in the longer-term by an equal amount of heat radiated back to space.
+To maintain stable temperatures at the Earth’s surface the incoming energy from the Sun must be balanced in the longer-term by an equal amount of heat radiated back to space.

-Without any greenhouse gases, the Earth’s surface would be much colder, about -18 °C. This is what is termed the “greenhouse effect”.
+Without any greenhouse gases, the Earth’s average surface temperature would be much lower, about -18 °C rather than today’s average of about 14 °C.